RapidataAI/rapidata-python-sdk/docs/improve_order_quality.md

         "Example Compare Validataion Set")
 ```

-2. Now that we have the validataion set, we can start adding tasks to it, where we know the ground truth.
+2. Now that we have the validation set builder, we can start adding tasks to it, where we know the ground truth.
 In our case, each task is called a 'Rapid'.
-Let's first create the Rapid, and then add it to the validation set:
+Let's first create the Rapid, and then add it to the validation set builder:

 ```py
 rapid = (rapi.rapid_builder